This post may contain affiliate links.

 • ½ cup super fine almond flour

-• 1 cup gluten free rolled or old fashioned oats
+• 1 cup gluten free rolled oats, or old fashioned oats

 • ½ cup golden raisins